L4LabUA/scivocab/flask/README.md

-Install the app by running the following command:
+Install the app by running the following command (this assumes you have Python 3.6 or higher installed already):

     ./tools/install